-Students may lodge a complaint or an appeal about a decision (including assessment decisions) through the VET trainer.
+You may lodge a complaint or an appeal about a decision (including assessment decisions) by following the Appeals and Complaints Guidelines

-Refund Arrangements on a pro-rata basis.
-Please refer to your school refund policy

-A school-based traineeship is available in this course, for more information: https://education.nsw.gov.au/public-schools/career-and-study-pathways/school-based-apprenticeships-and-traineeships
+Course Cost: Preliminary - \$80 HSC - \$80 Refunds Refund arrangements are on a pro-rata basis.
+Please refer to your school refund policy A school-based traineeship is available in this course.
+For more information: https://education.nsw.gov.au/public-schools/career-and-study-pathways/school-based-apprenticeships-and-traineeships